T-Lab05/Neighborhood-Map/README.md

   You can filter a search result by entering key word in the filter bar.

 - ### Favorite
   Click the star icon if you find a favorite place.
 You can see the list of favorite places in the favorite tab.
 Favorite places are stored in the database of Firebase.
-So, you can check it when you reopen the website.
+So, you can check it when you reopen the application.

 - ### InfoWindow
   You will see contact information of a place by clicking a marker.